 - 2. Close and lock all hoods and doors. - 3.
-See Figure 3-13.
-Stow the lights as illustrated.
+See Figure 3-12.
+Stow the mast in the mast-cradle (B) and stow the light fixtures, as illustrated.

-Figure 3-13.
-Lifting Point
+Figure 3-12.
+Lifting the Unit

-- 4. Verify the cradle locking pin is in place (if equipped). - 5.
+- 4. Install locking pin to mast-cradle. - 5.
 Attach any slings, chains, or hooks directly to the central lifting point (A). - 6.
-Always be aware of people and objects around the unit while preparing, maneuvering, or lifting the unit. - Verify the mast winch handles or any other obstructions are clear of the forklift tines before lifting. - 8.
-Use the forklift pockets (B, C) with care.
-Approach the unit as perpendicularly as possible to avoid any damage to the unit.
+Always be aware of people and objects around the unit-while preparing, maneuvering, or lifting the unit. - 7.
+Before using the upper fork pockets (C), verify the mast winch handles are clear of the forklift tines. - 8.
+Use the forklift pockets with care.
+Approach the unit as perpendicularly as possible to avoid damaging the unit.